 - Cancellation fee for non-refundable tickets is USD 10 (online), USD 25 by phone, and USD 35 at the airport.

 Note.
-You can cancel a ticket booked on/after March 3, 2020 for travel by April 30, 2022 by claiming a travel voucher as long as you complete your journey by April 30, 2023.
+You can cancel a ticket with a travel completion date of September 30, 2022, by claiming a travel voucher as long as you complete your new journey by September 30, 2023.

 British Airways Cancellation Contact Number

 Facing an issue cancelling your ticket online?
 Call the British Airways cancellation contact number at +1-866-399-0587 and save time and money on your ticket cancellation.